 Not all students who apply are selected to travel, although a majority of the applicants are accepted into the program.
 Students are selected based on a thirty two-point rubric.
 The committee of teachers and staff carefully selects the students, based on their preparedness to be away from their parents, native language, and surroundings for an extended period of time.
-Without the rubric, students who are not yet ready to be immersed in the Spanish language and culture not acquire the language, will be in a high stress environment, and not have a successful exchange overall (Crawford & Krashen, 2007).
+Without the rubric, students would be chosen who are not yet ready to be immersed in the Spanish language and culture, would not acquire the language, will be in a high stress environment, and would not have a successful exchange overall (Crawford & Krashen, 2007).
 Anxiety and self-consciousness interfere with the ability to receive comprehensible input.
-In this case, the students not be able to acquire the target language (Krashen, 1981).
+In this case, the students would not be able to acquire the target language (Krashen, 1981).
 A teacher who was involved in the selection process said that when students have been sent in previous years when the rubric was not in place, they did not return home with any benefits, struggled throughout the entire study abroad program and academically when they returned home.
 They had a negative view of the study abroad countries, the target language, and their experience as a whole.

 Demographics of the School

 The school in the study is a Title I school, with over 35% of the students receiving free or reduced lunches.
-A school can receive Title I government funding if the school has at least (Weinstein, Stiefel, Schwartz, & Chalico, 2009).
-Taking this into account, there are multiple scholarships available for students and are awarded based on merit and financial need.
-Studying abroad can be a very costly experience, but the goal of the program is to be inclusive for all those who are qualified to travel and for finances to not be a reason that a qualified student cannot participate.
-Every effort is made to ensure that all of the families know about the scholarship fundraising opportunities.
-Since the four and eight week programs have been in existence 2014, who applied has received a scholarship ranging from $250 to $1,250 to help offset or cover the cost of the study abroad trip.
+A school can receive Title I government funding if the school has at least 35% poverty rate (Weinstein, Stiefel, Schwartz, & Chalico, 2009).
+Taking this into account, there are multiple scholarships available for students and these scholarships are awarded based on merit and financial need.
+Studying abroad can be a very costly experience, but the goal of the program is to be inclusive for all those who are qualified to travel, and for finances to not be a reason that a qualified student cannot participate.
+Every effort is made to ensure that all of the families know about the scholarship and fundraising opportunities.
+Since the four and eight week programs have been in existence, every family since 2014, who applied has received a scholarship ranging from $250 to $1,250 to help offset or cover the cost of the study abroad trip.

 Participants

-The control group students who did not travel abroad (40), but were in class daily with the exchange students from Spain and Costa Rica.
-The control group received minimal cultural training outside of the regular curriculum but had exposure to the incoming exchange students for a span of twelve weeks throughout the fall semester.
+The control group consisted of students who did not travel abroad (40), but were in class daily with the exchange students from Spain and Costa Rica.
+The control group received minimal cultural training outside of the regular curriculum, but had exposure to the incoming exchange students for a span of twelve weeks throughout the fall semester.
 Students who did not travel but hosted incoming exchange students (9) were included in control group data set.
 They also received some cultural and Spanish language information with their exchange siblings but did not receive the full benefits of studying abroad.
-The students who traveled received fifteen weeks of cultural training at school in the spring and fall semesters and additional preparation from their families throughout the summer.
+The students who traveled received fifteen weeks of cultural training at school in the spring and fall semesters, and additional preparation from their families throughout the summer.
 All traveling students (27) received basic cultural training (forty-five minute sessions once per week).